yetulaxman/containers-workflows/_hands-on/day3/Share_image.md

     ```
     All images should be tagged with an appropriate prefix to repository name before pushing an image.

-    Let's push your image finally as below:
+    Push your image finally as below:

      ```bash
       docker push your-dockerhub-user-name/repo-name[:tag]